laurenriffe/laurenriffe/README.md

 ### Hi!
-I'm Lauren - aka [laurenriffe][website] 👋
+I'm [Lauren][website] ✌

 [![Website](https://github.com/laurenriffe)](https://github.com/laurenriffe)

 ## I'm a current student at The University of Notre Dame

-- 🔭
+- ⚡   Finance major with minors in CDT (Computing & Digital Technologies) and Theology
-- 🌱  I am currently learning about....
+- ⚡
-- 🥅  Goals for 2025:
+- ⚡   Goals for 2025:
-- 👯  Please reach out if you want to collaborate!
+- ⚡   Please reach out if you want to chat or collaborate!
 - ⚡ Fun fact:

 ### Connect with me: